The Best Crime Drama of all Time

 Lee Boo Jung (Jeon Do-Yeon) has hit rock bottom.
 She has a thankless job, her marriage is in shambles, and a possible criminal record hanging over her head.
 At forty years old, she feels like she has reached the end of her potential and has amounted to absolutely nothing.
 Her elderly father is the last thing she cares about in the world.

-Lee Kang Jae (Ryu Jun-Yeol) is only twenty-seven and runs a successful role play service business, which makes him feel ashamed of the person he has become.
+Lee Kang Jae (Ryu Jun-Yeol) is only twenty-seven and runs a successful role-play service business, which makes him feel ashamed of the person he has become.
 He wears apathy as a second skin, to the point where he doesn't recognize who he is anymore.

 Despite these two, having lived at the threshold of each other's lives they go about their business without ever truly intercepting each other until one faithful day they do.
-Both moved by personal loss and grief, Kang Jae begins to actually see Boo Jung and recognize in her a kindred lost soul at the verge of their lives.
+Both moved by personal loss and grief, Kang Jae begins to actually see Boo Jung and recognize in her a kindred lost soul on the verge of their lives.
 Lost is the story of these ordinary people struggling to find their footing in life.

 Lost as a drama evoked some serious emotions and questions.
-It made me ask myself if I died tomorrow, would I be pleased with the life I've lived; would I be satisfied with the mark I left on the world, or would I even leave a mark and if I would be pleased with the relationships I've had?
+It made me ask myself if I died tomorrow, would I be pleased with the life I've lived; would I be satisfied with the mark I left on the world, or would I even leave a mark if I would be pleased with the relationships I've had?
 It gave me a lot of food for thought moments that I appreciated.
 What I liked most about Lost, other than the way the story was told, was that it brought one of the most prominent issues that afflict everyone the same regardless of status, class, age, gender, religion, ethnicity, or race to the forefront, the feeling of inadequacy.
-Being ignored, as they say, the worst feeling in the world isn't being lonely; it's being forgotten.
+Being ignored, as they say, is the worst feeling in the world isn't being lonely; it's being forgotten.
 Everyone has a secret sorrow, which the world knows nothing about.
-And often times, the world calls them cold when all they are is sad.
+And oftentimes, the world calls them cold when all they are is sad.